Skip to main content

 Risk factors it considers: Peer pressure, stress, trauma, mental health, and the natural risk-taking that comes with being young.
 These are not excuses - they are context that matters.

 What it's not: This is a screening tool, not a diagnosis.
 A high score does not make you a bad person or an "addict."
 It means talking to someone could help.
+The WHO notes that early identification is one of the most effective ways to address adolescent substance risk.

 Your privacy: Everything happens in your browser.
 No one - not your parents, school, doctor, or anyone else - can see your answers.
 This is 100% private.